webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 {{:WPD:Infrastructure/architecture}}
 = Replacing a VM =

-This document will describe how you can replace any VM in an existing deployment (e.g. production) with a new one.
+This document describes how to replace any VM in an existing deployment (e.g. production) with a new one and install/apply required web application and configurations in a consistent manner.

-This kind of action is most useful when we feel a VM has been compromised, or broken.
-Every VM, including the salt master, is designed to be replaceable parts of a cluster.
+Replacing a VM useful when we feel a VM has been compromised, or broken.
+Since '''EVERYTHING''' is managed through source control, including what configures the salt master, every VM is designed to be replaceable parts of a cluster.

 '''Note'''; the output of the commands shown here were done from the staging deployment level.